GTBitsOfGood/jennifer-anns-group/src/utils/backend.md

 Notice that the exceptions thrown are specific to games.
 These exceptions can be found in `src/utils/exceptions/game.ts`.
 The HTTP status codes can be found in `src/utils/consts.ts`.

-### tags

-There currently exists a delete endpoint in both `tags/index.ts` and `tags/[id]/index.ts`.
-For the frontend, please stick to using `tags/[id]` when you can for deleting tags and I will remove the `tags` DELETE endpoint in the next refactor.
-The same thing applies for themes.

 ## Error Handling

 `src/utils/exceptions`

 Originally, these exceptions were located in a file `src/utils/exceptions` which contained a custom error handler.
 It has now been refactored to have a separate exceptions file for each model.
 Please use these exceptions when throwing errors in the backend!
 Additionally, please use the HTTP status codes in `src/utils/consts.ts` when returning status codes in the backend.

-## Other

-If you notice anything that wasn't refactored correctly or needs to be refactored, please let me know!
-I'll try to complete the refactoring between sprints instead of during the sprint to prevent future merge conflicts.
-Sorry for the inconvenience this sprint guys...
-I really appreciate all the work you're putting into this project!!